crowdin/crowdin-script-editor/README.md

 [OPEN EDITOR](https://crowdin.github.io/crowdin-script-editor/)

 ## What can Script Editor do?
-* Start quickly with sample QA checks
+* Start quickly with sample code
-* Start quickly with sample requests
+* Test and debug code in different contexts
 * Write Crowdin Script code and have it executed in the save environment as it will have on production
-* Validate the Request and Response whilte coding/debugging
+* Validate the Requests and Responses

 ### Contribution